pcichowski/species-rivalry/README.md

 ## Project
 This project was created for Object Oriented Programming course on the 3rd semester of CS.

-The task at hand was to use OOP to create a simulated world with animals and plants, each having different behaviours and abilities.
+The task at hand was to use C++ OOP to create a simulated world with animals and plants, each having different behaviours and abilities, while following all OOP paradigms.

 The world is lively and dynamic, each round animals and plants can reproduce or fight with each other.
 There is a simple system of strength and initiative, determining which entities are to move and which win when in combat.